JeromeHadorn/custom-snippets/README.md

 This package helps to use custom Snippets in an ```XML``` or ```HTML```  file.

-Opposed to the local Snippets feature of Atom wit this package you can link to a ```.json``` File on the Internet.
+Opposed to the local Snippets feature of Atom with this package you can link to a ```.json``` File on the Internet.

 ## Json File Structure
 ```